 The Tier 1 Start-up visa was introduced on 29 March 2019 replacing the former Tier 1 Entrepreneur visa/Tier 1 Graduate Entrepreneur visa.
 The Tier 1 Start-up visa is for non-EEA national entrepreneurs who wish to set up a business in the UK.
-This new visa has replaced the former Tier 1 Entrepreneur visa/Tier 1 Graduate Entrepreneur visa.
-Applicants must show that their business idea is innovative, viable and scalable and they must secure an endorsement from a UK higher education institution or a business organisation with a history of supporting UK entrepreneurs.
-A significant difference is that there is no longer a funding requirement.
+Applicants must show that their business idea is innovative, viable, and scalable and they must secure an endorsement from a UK higher education institution or a business organisation with a history of supporting UK entrepreneurs.
+A significant difference is that there is no longer an investment requirement.
 In the past, Applicants had to show that they had at least £50,000 to invest in their proposed business.
 The application is broken down into two stages.
 Applicants must first apply for an endorsement from an approved industry body and then apply to the Home Office for the visa.
 Applicants can still apply for Tier 1 Entrepreneur extensions until 5 April 2023 and settlement until 5 April 2025.

 Applicants who wish to apply for a Tier 1 Start-up visa must meet the requirements listed under Appendix W of the Immigration Rules.
 To summarise, Applicants must:

 - Be at least 18 years old on the date of the decision;

 - Be of good character and not fall under the general grounds for refusal;

 - Not have a history of overstaying except for any period of overstaying allowed under the Immigration Rules;

 - Pass the credibility assessment (see below); and

 - Meet the English language and maintenance requirements (see below).

 It is important to submit a well-prepared application with all the mandatory documents.
 Our Immigration solicitors can advise on the requirements and application process.